3-Day Muir Climb Day-to-Day Itinerary

 Rope management, crampon technique, use of avalanche transceivers, self-arrest, and glacier travel.

 Summit Climb!
 We’ll typically start our climb between midnight and 2 a.m., depending on the weather and conditions.
 Our route depends on the time of year and conditions.
 We will ascend either the Disappointment Cleaver or the Ingraham Glacier Direct Route (early season only).
 As we are far ahead of other climbers coming from Camp Muir, we will have the mountain to ourselves.
 Climbing up from our camp on the Ingraham Glacier or snow/rock slopes of the Disappointment Cleaver, we’ll encounter a steeper pitch and apply our learned techniques of precise footwork and regulated breathing.
-The pitch will moderate as we continue above 12,300 ft. for the remaining 2,000 ft. of glacier leading up the volcano’s cone to the Crater Rim.
+The pitch will be moderate as we continue above 12,300 ft. and for the remaining 2,000 ft. of glacier leading up the volcano’s cone to the Crater Rim.
 It takes four to five hours to ascend from our High Camp to the crater rim and then another hour to Columbia Crest, the main summit of Mt.
 Rainier.
 Along the way, we’ll route-find around crevasses and seracs and make our way up the mountain, clipping fixed protection with our climbing ropes when necessary.
 We’ll take short rests along the way to hydrate and eat.
 As it is often cold, these rest stops are frequent but short in duration.
 Our goal is to keep a moderate yet steady pace to keep warm.
 After reaching the Crater Rim, we’ll take a longer break and if all is good, we’ll head across the crater itself for another hour to Columbia Crest.

 After celebrating the summit and taking photos, we’ll descend carefully back to Ingraham Flats.
 Here we’ll pack up our camp, rope up, and travel back down to Camp Muir.
 Much of our gear will be left here for other expeditions that will be coming up.
 From Camp Muir, we’ll carry our personal gear back to Paradise and then drive back to Seattle, stopping on the way for a meal and a chance to reflect on the trip.